Cocos Island: Present status and international distinctions

-Cocos Island was declared a Costa Rican National Park by means of Executive Decree in 1978 and designated a World Heritage Site by UNESCO in 1997.
+Cocos Island was declared a Costa Rican National Park by means of an executive decree in 1978 and designated a World Heritage Site by UNESCO in 1997.
 In 2002, the World Heritage Site designation was extended to include an expanded marine zone of 1997 km2.
 In addition, it is included in the list of Wetlands of International Importance.
-In 2009, Cocos Island was short-listed as a candidate to be declared one of the New7Wonders of Nature by the New7Wonders of the World Foundation, ranking second in the islands category.
+In 2009, Cocos Island was short-listed as a candidate for the New7Wonders of Nature by the New7Wonders of the World Foundation, ranking second in the island category.

 Thanks to the great diversity of marine life in its waters, Cocos Island was named one of the best 10 scuba diving spots in the world by the Professional Association of Diving Instructors and a "must do" according to diving experts.
 Popular dive spots around the island are Bajo Alcyone (hammerhead sharks), Manuelina Garden (coral garden) and Dos Amigos Grande (natural underwater arch formation).
 For many, the main attractions are the large pelagic fish species, which are very abundant in this unique meeting point between deep and shallow waters.
 The largest schools of hammerhead sharks in the world are consistently reported there.
 Encounters with dozens if not hundreds of these and other large animals are nearly certain in every dive.
 Smaller and colorful species are also abundant in one of the most extensive coral reefs in the southeastern Pacific.
 Famous oceanographer Jacques Cousteau visited the island several times and in 1994 called it "the most beautiful island in the world".
 Such accolades have highlighted the urgent need to protect Cocos Island and its surrounding waters from illegal large-scale fishing, poaching and other threats.

-The only persons allowed to live on Cocos Island are Costa Rican park rangers, who have established two encampments, including one at English Bay.
+The only persons allowed to live on Cocos Island are Costa Rican park rangers who reside in encampments at Wafer Bay and Chatham Bay.
 Access by civilians is very limited; tourists and ship crew members are allowed ashore only with permission of island rangers, and are not permitted to camp, stay overnight or collect any flora, fauna or minerals from the island.
 Occasional amateur radio DXpeditions are allowed to visit.

 The island is also very popular in pirate lore.
 It is said that over 300 expeditions have searched for buried treasure there, such as the hoard of Benito Bonito, the Treasure of Lima, and many others.
 Some small caches have been discovered, leading many to believe that the stories of vast pirate treasures are true, though the majority of searches have been unsuccessful.
 Treasure hunting is strictly prohibited by the Costa Rican government and permits are not being issued.